 The device emits a magnetic pulse (specifically known as a single-pulse transcranial magnetic stimulation or sTMS) that goes to the back of the head and it is thought to interfere with the electrical activities in the brain that lead to the initial symptoms of migraines, especially those with aura.

 Aura is visual or sensory disturbances experienced by an individual just before a migraine begins.
-One may see zigzag lines, spots of light or experience some numbness, tingling and some difficulty speaking.
+One may see zigzag lines, and spots of light or experience some numbness, tingling, and some difficulty speaking.

 Initial trials were carried out using large neodymium magnet devices that were expensive and could therefore only be used in clinics.
 This smaller device can be used comfortably at home and patients have reported that it is easy to use from home.